RedisBloom/RedisBloom/docs/commands/tdigest.merge.md

 It is mandatory to provide the number of input keys (numkeys) before passing the input keys and the other (optional) arguments.

-If destination already exists, it is overwritten.
+If destination already exists its values are merged with the input keys.
+If you wish to override the destination key contents use the `OVERRIDE` parameter.

 #### Parameters: